nicarq/sovereign-sdk/crates/module-system/README.md

 This leads us to a very important point about the Module System.
 All modules are _trusted_.
 Unlike smart contracts on Ethereum, modules cannot be dynamically deployed by users - they're fixed up-front by the rollup developer.
 That doesn't mean that the Sovereign SDK doesn't support smart contracts - just that they live one layer higher up the stack.
-If you want to deploy smart contracts on your rollup, you'll need to incorporate a _module_ which implements a secure virtual machine that users can invoke to store and run smart contracts.
+If you want to deploy smart contracts on your rollup, you'll need to incorporate a _module_ which implements a secure visible machine that users can invoke to store and run smart contracts.

 ### The `Call` Function: The Module-to-User Interface